Limited-time pricing: all paid plugins €19. Effects Bundle €59. No coupon needed. Shop now →

 Input / Output Gain staging with optional Auto Gain

-Auto Gain Input and output gain staging helpers targeting 0 VU / -18 dBFS RMS
+Auto Gain Input and output gain staging using 0 VU / -18 dBFS RMS as a level reference

 Knob reset Double-click any knob